constantinivancu/Proiect-pentru-IT-Factory/3_Proiect_Baza_de_date/manual_testing_SQL_Prezentare BDFC.md

 JOIN Objects AS o ON e.object_id = o.object_id
 WHERE o.object_name IN ('Generații și războaie culturale', 'Abandon–atașament-prevenție și intervenție-Consiliere');``

-## Select students who scored above 80 in 'Examen Final ' or 'Proiect de curs 1'
+### Select students who scored above 80 in 'Examen Final ' or 'Proiect de curs 1'
 ``SELECT s.student_name, a.assessment_name, sc.score_value
 FROM Students s
 JOIN Scores sc ON s.student_id = sc.student_id
 JOIN Assessments a ON sc.assessment_id = a.assessment_id
 WHERE a.assessment_name IN ('Examen Final', 'Proiect de Curs') AND sc.score_value > 80;``

-## subquery to find the students with the highest grade
+### Subquery to find the students with the highest grade
 ``SELECT student_id, student_name
 FROM Students
 WHERE student_id IN (